Life Insurance with Herpes.

 What rate (or price) can I qualify for?

-As you can see, there a lot of factors that can come into play when trying to determine what kind of “rate” an individual will be able to qualify for regardless of whether or not they have been previously diagnosed with Herpes.
-This is why, it’s pretty much impossible to know what “kind” of rate you might be able to qualify for without first speaking with you first!
+As you can see, there are many factors that can come into play when trying to determine what kind of “rate” an individual will be able to qualify for regardless of whether or not they have been previously diagnosed with Herpes.
+This is why it’s almost impossible to know what “kind” of rate you might qualify for without first speaking with you first!

 That said however…